Environmental Engineering (EVEN)

 Recommended: for engineering students.

-EVEN 3012 (3) Environmental Engineering Thermodynamics
+EVEN 3012 (3) Thermodynamics for Environmental Science and Engineering

 Introduces students to fundamentals of thermodynamics.
 Includes focused coverage of the laws of thermodynamics, system energy balances, state properties (internal energy, enthalpy, entropy, etc.) and property estimation for ideal gases and steam.
 Additionally, this course will introduce the following concepts: thermodynamic cycles, chemical reaction thermodynamics, psychrometrics, process devices (pumps, heat exchangers, etc.) and reversibility.

-Requisites: Requires prerequisite courses of PHYS 1110 and APPM 1360 and CHEN 1211 (all minimum grade C-).
+Requisites: Requires prerequisite courses of PHYS 1110 and APPM 1360 and CHEN 1201 or CHEN 1211 (all minimum grade C-).

 EVEN 3550 (3) Sustainability Principles for Engineers